TempestAethel/Tempestaethel.github.io/README.md

 - **[ZenVibes](https://github.com/TempestAethel/ZenVibes/tree/main)**: A series of calming projects.
 Experience it [here](https://tempestaethel.github.io/ZenVibes/).

 ## First Repository
 My first repository, [Skolar](https://github.com/TempestAethel/SKOLAR), was created for my internship-related assignments.
-It may not be the best, but it's a starting point!
+It wasn't something i liked alot But It was the starting point of my Profile though!

 ### Updates
 I will be trying to update my profile with repositories over time, so feel free to check back!